xabepa/telegram-mhw-crownbot/readme.md

 1. Create new Telegram Bot
 	- save API Token (you'll need that)
  2. Download `example_botsheet.xlsx`, edit and/or rename file and upload to your Google Sheets
-	- rename user columns as needed, but leave trailing S and L unchanged ("user1S" -> "examplenameS")
+	- rename user columns as needed, but leave trailing S and L unchanged to differentiate between miniature and giant crowns ("user1S" -> "examplenameS")
 	- this sheet is built for 4 users. fill unused users columns with '1's
 3. Open Spreadsheet in Google Sheets
 3. Open Script Editor (click Tools -> Script Editor)